 The beachside town has, in recent years, become a popular destination thanks in part to the many off-the-grid activities you can enjoy.
 You can hike, swim, and snorkel around Bundeena, which has access to four local beaches, or punch past Deeban Spit on stand-up paddleboards and kayaks.

 You can hike, swim, and snorkel around Bundeena, which has access to four local beaches.
 (Image: Monde Photo)

 There’s so much to see and do in and around Bundeena that it invites visitors to laze and linger.
 In between exploring the waterways, we make time to hike along some of the trails that wind up to viewpoints that overlook the ocean and surrounding bushland of Royal National Park, Australia’s first official national park.

 The hustle and bustle of Sydney feels far away as we squeak across the sand at Jibbon Beach and along the Jibbon Loop Track until we get to the Aboriginal rock art engraved by the local Dharawal people.
-The viewing platform to the rock art is surrounded by tall gum trees and the light sifts down in shafts.
+The light sifts down in shafts through the tall gum trees around the viewing platform to the rock art.
 It’s like being in Mother Nature’s cathedral.